 The catch:

-Document360 is designed for enterprises, and the pricing reflects it.
-The free tier is limited to one team member.
-Meaningful features require the Business plan ($299/month) or higher.
+Document360 is designed for enterprises, and pricing is available on request.
 And despite the AI additions, it remains a largely manual system.

 Best for teams that: